 What Is Mindfulness?

-Living mindfully may seem simple, but in today's world, it can be quite difficult to achieve a state of mindfulness.
-We constantly encounter opportunities for distraction and do frequently get pulled away from the present moment without even realizing it.
+Living mindfully may seem simple, but in today's world, it can be difficult to achieve a state of mindfulness.
+We frequently encounter opportunities for distraction and are often pulled away from the present moment without realizing it.
 Think about your daily life.
-You probably spend an ample amount of time getting lost in your thoughts and drifting off into a daydream, or mindlessly scrolling through your phone, even when you are with other people.
-Technology makes it very easy to disconnect from our surroundings and the present.
-This is part of the reason why so many people are interested in practicing mindfulness today.
-With the plethora of distractions available to us at all times, it is harder than ever to live in the present moment fully.
+You may find that, at times, you get lost in your thoughts and drift off.
+Or, you may spend time scrolling through your phone, even when you are with other people.
+With the plethora of distractions available to us at all times, it can be hard to live in the present—but mindfulness can help.

 Mindfulness And Mental Health